Achievable logoAchievable logo

 Settlement

-Several protocols are followed behind the scenes after a common stock trade executes.
-Settlement refers to the day the stock is “officially” in the buyer’s possession.
-Most trades execute through regular-way settlement, which occurs on the second business day after the transaction (known as T+2 - trade date plus two business days).
-Make sure you don’t count weekends or holidays towards settlement time frames, as settlement only occurs over business days.
+Most trades use regular-way settlement, which occurs on the first business day after the transaction (known as T+1 - trade date plus one business day).
+Don’t count weekends or holidays in settlement time frames, since settlement is based on business days.

-We’ll learn more about the “behind the scenes” activity involving settlement in a future chapter.
+We’ll learn more about the behind-the-scenes activity involving settlement in a future chapter.

 The stock market

 Issuers can raise significant capital (money) by offering securities like common stock to investors in the primary market.
-The most notable primary market transaction is the IPO (initial public offering), which is the first time an issuer sells its shares to the general public.
-Primary market transactions are also known as issuer transactions, which occur when the issuer collects the proceeds from a sale of securities.
+The most notable primary market transaction is an IPO (initial public offering), which is the first time an issuer sells its shares to the general public.

 Key points